 Design

-The basic look isn’t changed much from 2013, except we lost the fixed position front page and brought back scrolling!
-As a result there’s a proper footer, and a lot of the crud that stuffed up the header in 2013 has been moved down there.
-The simple drop down menu is almost entirely unchanged from 2013.
+The basic site isn’t changed much from 2013, except we lost the fixed position front page and brought back scrolling!
+Now there’s a proper footer a lot of the crud that stuffed up the header in 2013 has been moved.

 The front page is a selection of slides with various buttons that link in to the booking forms and information pages.
 This slider is sized to fit the window (leaving a little bit of footer on show to indicate the presence of more content) and advances and loops by automatically – unless you press the pause button.

-Finally, in all the following screenshots please ignore any tiled backgrounds – the long images are assembled from multiple screenshots and thus have the appearance of a tiled background.
+Small note: please ignore any tiled backgrounds in the screenshots – the long images are assembled from multiple screenshots and thus have the appearance of a tiled background.

 Custom order and booking systems

-Bookings for both Santa’s Grotto and Choose your own Tree (a reservation system where a customer can walk the plantation before the farm is open and reserve their perfect tree) can be made online, as well as a letter designer for Letters from Santa with customization options and generated previews.
+Bookings for both Santa’s Grotto and Choose your own Tree (a reservation system where a customer can visit the plantation before the farm is open and reserve their choice of tree) can be made online, as well as a letter designer for Letters from Santa with customization options and generated previews.

 The booking form comprises of three pages before the customer is sent off to Paypal to make a payment.
 The first takes all the customers details, the second allows them to choose a date and time slot, and the third is merely a confirmation before payment.